» Schedule Your COVID-19 Vaccine (Pfizer or Moderna)

 For both Pfizer and Moderna vaccines, they require a second dose to attain the full level of immunity (94-95%).
 The newest approved emergency use vaccine, Johnson & Johnson requires only 1 dose.
 However, the J&J vaccine is likely only to be going to remote or rural settings where the refrigeration controls needed for Pfizer and Moderna cannot be managed.

 Which Vaccines will DOHC be providing?

 DOHC is an approved vaccine site for Riverside County and soon will be an approved San Bernardino County provider.
-DOHC currently only has received the Pfizer vaccine because it is equipped to store the vaccine meeting the high refrigeration requirements.
+DOHC currently has received the Pfizer and Moderna vaccines because it is equipped to store the vaccines meeting the high refrigeration requirements.
 The decision of which vaccine supply any provider receives is made at the County and State level.
-DOHC has applied for Moderna but not received approval of that stock.
 When available, DOHC will apply for the J& J vaccine if it intends to target hard to reach communities as directed by the County, State or their appointed vendors.